gittuf/gittuf.github.io/goals.md

 A primary goal for gittuf is to enable independent verification of a repository's security policies.
-Today, repository security is typically left to the source control platform (SCP).
-While SCPs provide valuable security features (many of which we use in developing gittuf!), they serve as a single point of trust in the software supply chain, as the platform is the only entity capable of setting and enforcing a repository's policies.
+Today, repository security is typically left to source control platforms (SCPs) like GitHub, GitLab, Bitbucket, etc. While SCPs provide valuable security features (many of which we use in developing gittuf!), they serve as a single point of trust in the software supply chain, as the platform is the only entity capable of setting and enforcing a repository's policies.
 A compromised SCP or Git server can allow attackers to push malicious changes, bypassing the configured security controls.

 **How does gittuf accomplish this goal?** gittuf policy metadata is stored in the repository. gittuf also uses public key cryptography to authenticate